kab226/final-project/README.md

  * @emotion/react

 #### Server
 You must have node.js running on your machine.
 Once you have cloned this project you can run `npm install` to install all the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project with nodemon.
-Nodemon auto-restarts the node server every time you make a change to a file.
-This is very helpful when you are writing and testing code.
  *  @react-oath/google
  *  cors
  *  dotenv